donleqt/scentronix-frontend/README.md

 - i18n to demostrate multi-languages integration

 It's been a long time I haven't worked with Nextjs and MUI so it takes me a decent amount of time to read the documentation to implement this project.

+## Backend Project Highlight
+I put it in the same project under the folder backend.
+Please find the implementation in the file `find-server.ts` This code used jest and axios-mock-adapter for unit tests

 ## Getting Started